 Delays to the Spark deal may be having a particularly outsized effect on gene therapy stocks.
 Signs that the Federal Trade Commission took issue with the pairing, which many analysts assumed would be a sort of "check-the-boxes" acquisition, started to show up in early April.

-No gene therapy acquisitions have been announced since, and Faroohar doesn't expect that to change until buyers have more clarity on what's holding up Roche.
+No gene therapy acquisitions have been announced since, and Foroohar doesn't expect that to change until buyers have more clarity on what's holding up Roche.
 With the deal's timeline already extended by months, shareholders of other companies might not be willing to wait around for a resolution.

-"If you paralyze the acquirers, that makes it very difficult to make a compelling case for a lot of these companies that certainly wouldn't be able to commercialize their own products without raising a lot of diluted capital," Faroohar said.
+"If you paralyze the acquirers, that makes it very difficult to make a compelling case for a lot of these companies that certainly wouldn't be able to commercialize their own products without raising a lot of diluted capital," Foroohar said.

 Van Buren sees the Spark deal as a more minor issue, given that gene therapy continues to be one of the hottest areas in drug development.
 Even so, he acknowledged that it could discourage "natural bidders" from coming to the table, which lowers the probability of certain acquisitions.